idraney/CarND-Advanced-Lane-Lines/README.md

 ##### Previously Calculated Polynomial Method

 In the previously calculated polynomial method, previously calculated polynomial coefficients are used to help calculate polynomial coefficients of a new image.
 This is useful in video files since lane line locations do not vary drastically between two successive frames in the video.
 Utilizing this method is also more efficient, since a histogram does not need to be created for each image or video frame being processed.
 Like the sliding window method, the `find_lane_pixels()` function is called, taking in the binary thresholded image as input, and incorporates the histogram data, then returns the left and right line pixel positions as arrays (`leftx`, `lefty`, `rightx`, `righty`,), as well as the output image (`out_img`).
 In this case, the output image is not used, but the lane line pixel positions are used to calculate new second order polynomial coefficients for the left and right lanes (`left_fit` and `right_fit`, respectively).
 With these polynomial coefficients calculated, the `search_around_poly()` function is called which takes the binary thresholded image as input, as well as optional inputs to display a weighted image and the polynomial lines.
 The `search_around_poly()` function grab activated pixels (i.e., nonzero or white pixels) from a selected margin (in the case of this progam, 20 pixels).
 The area of search based on activated x-values within the margin of the polynomial function is set, then the left and right line pixel positions are extracted.
 New polynomial coefficients are then calculated by calling the `fit_poly()` function.
 Finally, the newly identified lane lines are drawn on the resulting image.
-The final look of the output image that is returned also depends on the `weighted` and `plot_poly` inputs.
+The final appearance of the output image that is returned also depends on the `weighted` and `plot_poly` inputs for the `search_around_poly()` function.

 ![alt text][image4_3]